comsystan/comsystanj/description/sig-description.md

 ### Resampling
 - Down- or Upsampling
-- The Resampling factor can be set
+- A resampling factor can be set
 - With or without linear interpolation
 - Signals should be opened with the CSAJ Signal Opener